Gaber65/SQueak/docs/API.md

 This document outlines the API integration and networking architecture for the Squeak Flutter application.

+Note: The Home screen "Did You Know?" tips currently load from a local asset (`assets/content/pet_tips.json`) via `PetTipsRepository` and are not fetched from the backend.

 ## 🔗 Base Configuration

 ### API Endpoints